sahilkhimani/auth_app_flutter_screens/README.md

 Design Screens of Authentication app

-This Project contains the onboarding Screen
+This Project contains the onboarding Screen,
-Login Screen
+Login Screen,
 Registration Screen